tsunami416604/azure-docs.hu-hu/articles/machine-learning/team-data-science-process/platforms-and-tools.md

    ![Kattintson a nyilvános SSH-kulcsok elemre, majd a + Hozzáadás gombra.](./media/platforms-and-tools/resources-3-add-ssh.png)

-1. Illessze be az imént másolt SSH-kulcsot a szövegmezőbe, és mentse a fájlt.
+1. Illessze be a szövegmezőbe másolt SSH-kulcsot, és mentse a fájlt.

 ## <a name="next-steps"></a>Következő lépések